 Why Go to Base Camp?

-The trip is for both mountaineers and people who simply love nature.
-We wanted to offer something different, to open up a window to the Himalayas for everyone who hasn’t had the chance yet.
+The trip is for both mountaineers and people who love nature.
+However, we wanted to offer something different, to open up a window to the Himalayas for everyone who hasn’t had the chance yet.
 While there are many other treks in the region, many are limited to tiny groups of people.
-In addition, you’ll be able to take your time to get to know the area and its people better than if you were just jumping in with thousands of other people.
+In addition, you’ll be able to take your time to get to know the area and its people better than if you were jumping in with thousands of other people.

 The trip is an opportunity to share the beauty of the mountains, glaciers, rivers, flora, and fauna with people who would appreciate such natural wonders and feel connected.
-The journey is not just about adventure, but about creating an environment that allows travelers to discover themselves and each other.
+The journey is about adventure and creating an environment that allows travelers to discover themselves and each other.
 Our team of experts will prepare you for the trip and teach you how to survive in a harsh environment.

 The Different Types of Treks

 There are lots of reasons why people travel to Nepal.
 Some love the mountains, some the culture, some the scenery, and others the adventure.
 But for the majority of people, the main reason for traveling to Nepal is trekking.
-This may sound simple, but if you’re new to the concept, it can be a bit overwhelming.
+This may sound simple, but it can be overwhelming if you’re new to the concept.
 There are three main types of treks: local, guided, and custom.
 Which one is best for you?

 The trek up Mount Everest is no easy task.
 The sheer physical demands of reaching the top make it the deadliest ascent on the planet.
 But there are plenty of reasons to head to the world’s highest peak, including the breathtaking views of the Himalayan landscape and the rich culture and history.
-However, while the trek to Everest Base Camp is undoubtedly the most popular one to tackle, it’s far from the only one to do.
+However, while the trek to Everest Base Camp is undoubtedly the most popular, it’s far from the only one to do.

 Trekking in the Everest Region